redhat-ai-dev/ai-rhdh-installer/README.md

 **Note**: It is required to go through the steps under documentation mentioned in [GitOps/ArgoCD Configuration](#gitopsargocd-configuration) and [Pipelines/Tekton Configuration](#pipelinestekton-configuration) before the steps under the documentation below.

-Detailed documentation for configuring Developer Hub can be found in [`RHDH-CONFIG.md`](./docs/RHDH-CONFIG.md)
+Detailed documentation for configuring Developer Hub can be found in [`RHDH-CONFIG.md`](./docs/RHDH-CONFIG.md).

 ## Setting Environment Variables for Configuration Scripts

+For more information regarding where you can obtain these values see [APP-SETUP.md](./docs/APP-SETUP.md)

 Configuration scripts can either take user input or can have environment variables set to skip manual input.
 To do this, follow the steps below: